-Supercharge your criminology and criminal justice degree with law and you will be ready to launch a meaningful legal career in the criminal justice sector.
+Super-charge your criminology and criminal justice degree with law and you will be ready to launch a meaningful legal career in the justice sector.

-This five-year full-time double degree is the ideal combination if you want to be a criminal lawyer or work in regulatory or policy work in criminal justice areas covering interpersonal violence, policing, forensic psychology, corrections and cybercrime.
+This double degree is the perfect combination if you want to be a criminal lawyer specialising in criminal defence and/or prosecution or work in regulatory or policy work in criminal justice areas covering issues such as interpersonal violence, policing, forensic psychology, corrections, and cybercrime.